Can You Ride a 50cc Scooter or Motorbike with a Car Licence?

 • A moped—fitted with an electric motor or an internal combustion engine (with a maximum capacity of 50mL) with a maximum manufacturer’s top-rated speed of 50km/h that is not a bicycle.
 If you are riding a moped on a car licence you must not carry a passenger.

 If you are looking for a Scooter to ride on your Open / C-Class driver’s license, you will want to consider a 50cc and under.
-See our 50cc scooter options.

 RE Class Licence

-• to the seating capacity of the motorcycle.
+• Changes to seating capacity

-You can find a local Sunshine Coast Q-Rider Training Provider Here
+You can find a local Sunshine Coast Q-Rider Training Provider here.

 R Class Licence